piresramon/gpt-4-enem/README.md

 <!-- python main.py --model chatgpt --model_args engine=gpt-4-1106-preview --tasks enem_cot_2023 --description_dict_path description.json --num_fewshot 3 --conversation_template chatgpt -->
 It is possible to use a different number of few-shot examples (maximum 3).

+> [!Tip]
+> You can experiment any other model available in the 🤗 Transformers library.
+Just change the `model` and `model_args` parameters.
+It is necessary to disable the parameter `--conversation_template`.

 ## Citation
 If you use this code or data in your research, please cite the following papers: